 Japan is famous for amazing electronics.
 Just think about their world-famous cameras and high-tech toilet seats.
 All of your electronics dreams will come true by visiting one of the following shops.

 BicCamera is an electronics store you can find all over Japan.
 In Nagoya, the biggest BicCamera is located on the west side of Nagoya Station.
-On 6 floors you will find anything from home appliances, to SIM cards.
+On 6 floors you will find anything from home appliances to SIM cards.
 You can also buy TVs, computers, games, and toys.

-Aside from tax-free shopping, you can do in many shops in Nagoya, BicCamera offers additional discounts of up to 8 percent on many items to foreign visitors.
+Aside from tax-free shopping, which you can do in many shops in Nagoya, BicCamera offers additional discounts of up to 8 percent on many items to foreign visitors.
 Make sure you use them for an even cheaper shopping experience.

 Yodobashi Camera is one of the biggest competitors of BicCamera and essentially they have the same range of products, around the same price point.